Wouldn’t it be great if after publishing a new page on your website, the following happened … all from your page URL:

 Instead of this …

-(Using post name permalinks helps readers understand what the page is about)
+(Using post name permalinks helps readers and search engines understand what the post is about)

 - %postname% – A correctly formatted version of the post title.
-For example, if your post title is ”It Ain’t Worth Doin’ No More!”, the postname tag will convert this into “it-aint-worth-doin-no-more” (all lower case characters and no exclamation symbols) in the URL.
-Tip: You can always edit the URL text in the post slug field on the Add/Edit Post/Page screens.
+For example, if your post title is ”Ten Best Hotels In Cote D’Azur!”, the postname tag will convert this into “ten-best-hotels-in-cote-dazur” (all letters converted to lower case and punctuation marks deleted) in the URL.
+Tip: You can always edit the wording in your post titles in the post slug field on the Add/Edit Post/Page screens.

 - %category% – A sanitized version of the category name.
 Nested sub-categories appear as nested directories in the URI (Uniform Resource Identifier – the string of characters used in the URL).
 Tip: You can edit this text in the category slug field in the New/Edit Category screens.